ebaauw/fp2-proxy/README.md

 It supports HomeKit natively, exposing an _Occupancy Sensor_ and _Light Sensor_ service by default.

 The FP2 can be bound to the Aqara app, next to its pairing with HomeKit.
-It is configured through the Aqara app, as far as I can tell over the Aqara Home server in the cloud.
+It is configured through the Aqara app, as far as I can tell over the Aqara IoT server in the cloud.
-Once configured, the sensor can be unbound from the app, and no longer communicates with the Aqara Home server.
+Once configured, the sensor can be unbound from the app, and no longer communicates with the Aqara IoT server.
 For each configured detection zone, an additional _Occupancy Sensor_ service is exposed to HomeKit.

 ### Virtual Device